sorbet/sorbet/website/blog/2022-07-28-srb-tapioca.md

   course, which will continue to be actively improved).

-- Minor changes that are easy to review will likely get reviewed (and automatically released), but changes that merely add new features and are hard to review will likely be politely rejected.
+- Minor changes that are easy to review will likely get reviewed (and automatically released), but changes that merely add new features or are hard to review will likely be politely rejected.

 - If a future Ruby version makes a breaking change which requires substantial effort to fix, we may or may not have time to invest in fixing it.
 For this reason we recommend that you switch to Tapioca at your earliest convenience.

-Even with thousands of change to the Sorbet repo, the `srb rbi` command has only been changed a handful of times in the past few years.
+Even with thousands of changes to the Sorbet repo, the `srb rbi` command has only been changed a handful of times in the past few years.
 These changes have largely been the sort of minor, easy to review changes that we mentioned above.
 The problems with `srb rbi` are pretty fundamental, and we believe that